 ASP.NET Core MVC is Microsoft’s Web Application development framework that is in great demand today.
 It is based on Model-View-Controller (MVC) architecture, ideas and techniques from Agile Development, and the best parts of .NET platform.
 In this tutorial I will introduce you with ASP.NET Core MVC.

 Microsoft released ASP.NET Core MVC during the latter half of 2015.
 Over the past years they have added new features to this framework making it more powerful.
-The current version of this platform as on today is ASP.NET Core 5.0 version.
+The current version of this platform as on today is .NET 8.0 version.

 Before ASP.NET Core, Microsoft already had 2 other similar frameworks, these were – ASP.NET Web Forms (popularly known as just ASP.NET) and ASP.NET MVC.
 Let us discuss how ASP.NET Core is different from them.

 |ASP.NET Core was released in the year 2016 and is based on .NET Core framework (now known as just .NET).